The Lake Wingra Watershed management plan

 For chlorides to reach Lake Wingra they infiltrate groundwater and soil and also enter the stormwater sewer system.

 What we’re doing about Chlorides

 The largest contributor of salt in the Lake Wingra watershed comes from commercial/institutional/multi-family properties (47.2%).
 Second is the City of Madison Streets (34.9%).
 By sharing information with the public we feel individuals and businesses have resources to better understand the issue and know how we all can tackle the problem together.

-This year, in 2020, we kicked off a new initiative.
-It raises awareness of how road salt and water softeners impact our freshwater resources.
-A water softener with a painted mural of Lake Wingra and signage will move throughout the watershed to help notify the general public about the issue and how they can help.
+In 2020, we kicked off an initiative to raise awareness of how road salt and water softeners impact our freshwater resources.
+A water softener with a painted mural of Lake Wingra moved throughout the watershed to help notify the general public about the issue and how they can help.
 The water softener art mural was displayed at Henry Vilas Zoo and Wingra Boats!
 We also held a Salt in Water Softener Event, providing educational outreach about where the salt in your water softener goes.
 Hannah Sandvold, a Madison-based freelance graphic designer and artist, created the mural.
 You can see her work at hcsandvold.com

-January 2020: We worked with the Crawford, Marlborough, Nakoma neighborhood and UW graduate students to host a salt education workshop.
+In January 2020, we worked with local neighborhoods and UW graduate students to host a salt education workshop.
 The cohort created a blueprint for salt sustainability

 at the campus.
 At the workshop they discussed their project, shared the Salt Awareness Learning Tool (S.A.L.T), and provide hands on activities participants could engage with to practice smart salting.